5 DAYS IN LEBANON – WHERE TO GO

 For this itinerary, I suggest staying in Beirut most of the time.
 Lebanon is small but stretched, and Beirut is quite centrally located.

-I did only day trips (minibusses all the way).
+I did only day trips (using minibusses for most of the day tours).
 Getting around in Lebanon is time-consuming, and even an 80-km drive can take up to 3 hours.
 Still, you will also get to see different landscapes and do not have to worry about checking in and checking out all the time.

 However, if you stay for more than 5 days in Lebanon, it might make sense to book one or two nights near Byblos and do a few trips from there, so you avoid too much driving.

-I stayed in a hostel/hotel in Hamra – a popular district in Beirut.
+- I stayed in a hostel/hotel in Hamra – a popular district in Beirut.
 There are dorms, but you can also book private rooms.
-The great thing about this hostel is that it has a pool on the rooftop and that you, especially if you travel as a solo traveler, easily meet other people.
+The great thing about this hostel is that it has a pool on the rooftop.
 Check out rates at Hamra Urban Gardens.

 What to Eat in Lebanon